camerondavison/camerondavison.com/_drafts/bole-arch.md

 do not want to send the same events again for a file rename, which will likey happen in the event of a log roll.
 We do not want to have to wait for the roll to happen since this will put arbitrary lag on the events that come in.

+The local collector should assign a unique ID to a given line in a given file.
+Only after the ID has been created and persited will the line be transmitted off of the local machine.
+This way we can transmit with retries but only have 1 ID per line, even across restarts of the machine.
+This same technique can be used for the journald system, just using the [__CURSOR](https://www.freedesktop.org/software/systemd/man/systemd.journal-fields.html#__CURSOR=)